l0kifs/promptheus/docs/TRD.md

 #### 10.2 CI/CD Pipeline
 - Automated testing on PR
 - Lint and type checking (ruff, mypy)
-- Automated deployment to staging
+- Automated build and test on merge to develop
-- Manual promotion to production
+- Manual deployment to production with approval

 ### 11. Monitoring and Observability